joshsilverman/line-server/README.md

 ## Questions

 * How does your system work? (if not addressed in comments in source)

 ..
 I used rails and two rake tasks to build the system.
 The first rake task (`rake data:generate`) creates a sample file with n lines and m words per line and saves the file to the tmp/data folder.
 The second rake task (`rake preprocessor:preprocess`) finds or creates a Document based on the filename and destroys all lines previously associated with that document, if it previously existed.
-It then reads the file line by line creating
+It then reads the file line by line creating a new line record in the database (either using raw SQL or active record).
+A lines controller then serves the line as json using a jbuilder file.

 * How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?

+..
+Using active record, I got O(n) memory usage, and given constrained memory, I saw what looked like exponential time execution.
+This is a limitation of ActiveRecord, which retains objects in memory even if you nullify references to them.
+I considered several options to achieve a desired O(k) memory usage and order O(n*log(n)) time: 1) break up file into sub-files and process them in separate jobs.
+2) use ActiveRecord connection to create records in a way where references can be dropped.

+..
+I went with option 2, because setting up a job infrastructure for processing each batch from file being ingested seemed to be beyond the scope of this excercise and would add additional complexity.
+By using sql connection, I was able to add a few lines of code and achieve good performance.
+Memory is constant because for each line, the memory for the query executed is recycled.
+It is O(n*log(n)) because n lines are processed and each insert takes constant time plus log(n) time to update the b-trees which are the default data structures of the indices.

 * How will your system perform with 100 users?
 10000 users?
 1000000 users?